 Notwithstanding the foregoing, employees with accumulated sick leave credits in excess of 1,123.2 hours, as of the first pay period prior to September 30, 1993 shall retain the accumulated balance to their credit.
 Where this accumulated credit exceeds 1,123.2 hours, no further credits shall be earned until the accumulated balance is reduced below 1,123.2 hours, in which event the accumulation of sick leave credits shall be reinstated, but the accumulated balance shall not again exceed 1,123.2 hours.
+Effective the first pay period between September 30, 2004 and October 13, 2004, the maximum accumulation of sick leave credits shall be eleven hundred and seventy (1.170) hours.

-31.03 Sick leave with pay is only payable because of sickness and employees who are absent from duty because of sickness may be required to prove sickness.
+31.03 Sick leave with pay is only payable because of sickness and employees who are absent, from duty because of sickness may be required to prove sickness.
 Failure to meet this requirement can be cause for disciplinary action.
 Repeated failure to meet this requirement can lead to dismissal.
 Employees must notify the Employer as promptly as possible of any absence from duty because of sickness and employees must notify the Employer prior to their return.

-31.04 Sick leave pay shall be paid for the one (1) day or less not covered by the Workers' CompensationAct.
+31.04 Sick leave pay shall be paid for the one (1) day or less not covered by the Workers' Compensation Act.

-An employee shall be granted reasonable injury-on-duty leave with pay if it is determined by the Provincial Workers' Compensation Board that he/she is unable to perform his/her duties and the employee agrees to pay to the Employer any amount received by him/her for loss of wages in settlement of any claim he/she may have in respect of such compensable injury or accident.
+An employee shall be granted reasonable injury-on-duty leave with pay if it is determined by the Provincial Workers' Compensation Hoard that he/she is unable to perform his/her duties and the employee agrees to pay to the Employer any amount received by him/her for loss of wages in settlement of any claim he/she may have in respect of such coinpensable injury or accident.

-When an employee is granted sick leave with pay and injury-onduty leave is subsequently approved for the same period, it shall be considered, for the purpose of the record of sick leave credits, that the employee was not granted sick leave with pay.
+When an employee is granted sick leave with pay and injury-onduly leave is subsequently approved for the same period, it shall be considered, for the purpose of the record of sick leave credits, that the employee was not granted sick leave with pay.